-PyCBC is a software package used to explore astrophysical sources of gravitational waves.
+PyCBC is the result of a community effort to build a set of core libraries and application suites used to study gravitational-wave data and astrophysics.
 It contains algorithms that can detect coalescing compact binaries and measure the astrophysical parameters of detected sources.
 PyCBC was used in the first direct detection of gravitational waves (GW150914) by LIGO and is used in the ongoing analysis of LIGO and Virgo data.
-If you use PyCBC in your scientific publications or projects, we ask that you acknowlege our work by citing the papers described on the page:

 Use the PyCBC Library within your Browser